Skip to content

 • Physical location of all data stores, including paper files and off-site backups

-Determining which data elements trigger the highest protection requirements is addressed in our tax document encryption requirements guide.
-For risks specific to your Electronic Filing Identification Number (EFIN), see the EFIN protection guide.
+Determining which data elements trigger the highest protection requirements is addressed in our tax client portal security guide.
+For risks specific to your Electronic Filing Identification Number (EFIN), see our breakdown of cyberattacks on tax firms.

 Section 4: Access Controls